 He (Garland 2001: 40) also argued that Durkheim sees retributive punishment as illogical and believes crime promotes social cohesion and the justice system seem to aggravate than deter criminality.
 Modernist thinkers criticise that classical thinkers neglect social pathology, as they believe criminality is largely influenced by social pathology.
 The rise of modernity, the social structure was mechanically engineered.
 In clarity, laws were heavily dependent on religion and the opinions made from the ruling class ( Valier 200 2: 27).

 Durkheim argued that modernity created an organic solidarity, where members of the public gallery are becoming independent and social cohesion is a mix of different beliefs and values.
-He (Durkheim) was considered to be a humanitarian who loathed the idea of physical punishment because it was dehumanising and glorifies of violence.
+He (Durkheim) was considered to be a humanitarian who loathed the idea of physical punishment because it was dehumanising and promotes the glorification of violence.
 Dave Garland (2002: 43) argued that the birth of the new criminology in the 20th century relied on topics of psychology, sociology and psychiatry and used those studies to explore the traits of prisoners which concludes that those who are exposed to external negative stimuli are likely to exhibit traits of criminality.
-It is considered that the new criminology included theories which were inspired by the works of Durkheim and his writings were used to explain the causes of crime particularly, Robert Merton who revised his (Durkheim) notion of anomie to explain the lack of normlessness in American society.

 Welfare first emerged in the early 19th century, triggered by the problem that young offenders are being treated as adult criminals.
 The purpose of youth justice was to deal with those who were at risk of offending.
 McLaughlin and Muncie (2002: 267) argued that the 1960s was considered to be the age of organisation of the youth justice welfare state.
 During this period, the welfare approach undertook a major change when custodial sentences were criticised for degrading offenders and it was expensive (McLaughlin and Muncie 2002: 264).